-The University of Baltimore's M.S. in Forensic Science – High Technology Crime prepares you to excel in a rapidly changing field as you become an expert in investigating criminal activity involving computer and digital information systems, accounting fraud and health-care fraud.
+The 30-credit M.S. in Forensic Science – High Technology Crime program prepares you to excel in a rapidly changing field as you become an expert in investigating criminal activity involving computer and digital information systems, accounting fraud and health-care fraud.
 The program is designed for professionals who want to become expert at managing advanced technological resources to combat cyberthreats and related financial crime.

-Through a 10-course core and a three-course specialization area, you'll develop skills and knowledge in 21st-century forensic investigations to become an agent of positive change.
+Through a 10-course curriculum, you'll develop skills and knowledge in 21st-century forensic investigations to become an agent of positive change.
 You'll explore: